This article is relevant to our Live and Flex Conversations. You can find more information about our product offerings here.

 - How it works

-- Where to find Summarize
+- Summarize Overview

 - Conversation Summary